Tube-Link: A Flexible Cross Tube Framework for Universal Video Segmentation: Appendix

 \textbf{Visual Results on KITTI-STEP Dataset.} In Fig.~\ref{fig:more_vis_kitti_step}, we present visual results on the KITTI-STEP dataset, where we achieve consistent segmentation and tracking on the driving scene.

-\textbf{Failure Cases Analysis.} In Fig.~\ref{fig:failure_cases}, we show several failure cases on both the KITTI-STEP dataset and VIP-Seg dataset using our best models.
+\textbf{Failure Cases Analysis.} In Fig.~\ref{fig:failure_cases}, we show several failure cases on the KITTI-STEP and VIP-Seg datasets using our best models.
 We observe three error sources: (1). remote and small objects.
 (2). heavy occlusion.
 (3). segmentation consistency caused by camera motion.
 We will handle these issues in future work.

-\textbf{Broader Impact.} Our work pushes the boundary of video panoptic segmentation algorithms in a simple, flexible, and efficient way.
-The proposed framework provides a unified and general solution for dense video segmentation, which has the potential to greatly simplify and expedite model development in various real-world applications that heavily rely on video input, including autonomous driving and robot navigation.

-\textbf{Acknowledgement} We sincerely thank the GPU resource provided by SenseTime Research.
-We also thank Hao He and Xia Li for proofreading.

 { }